serenity-is/docs/tutorials/movies/07-adding-movie-genres.md

 - The `GenreId` field is mapped using the `[ForeignKey]` attribute.
 We specify `typeof(GenreRow)` to indicate that this field is related to the `GenreRow` entity.
 This also informs Serenity to determine the name of the table and its ID property from the `GenreRow` entity.
 This is a recommended approach as it helps prevent typing errors.

 - The `[LeftJoin(jGenre)]` attribute declares that when the Genre table needs to be joined, its alias should be set to `jGenre`.
 In SQL terms, this corresponds to generating queries with a LEFT JOIN between the Movies and Genre tables.
 This join is only performed when fields from the Genre table are requested, for instance, if its columns are visible in a data grid.
-The internally generated query could look like below:
+The internally generated query could look like this:

     ```sql
     SELECT t0.MovieId, t0.Kind, t0.GenreId, jGenre.Name as GenreName